mermaidjs/mermaid.cli/README.md

 ## Install locally

-Some people are [having issue](https://github.com/mermaidjs/mermaid.cli/issues/15) installing this tool globally.
+Some people are [having an issue](https://github.com/mermaidjs/mermaid.cli/issues/15) installing this tool globally.
 Installing it locally is an alternative solution:

 ```
 yarn add mermaid.cli